The Blog How Does Pigmentation Removal Work?

 For genetically-occurring pigmentation such as this case of facial freckling, Nadia recommended a course of IPL treatment.
 This particular laser therapy is best suited to this type of pigmentation, because it’s attracted to dark pigmentation, using heat from the light to break up the bonds between the cells that form the discolouration, then bringing blemishes to the surface, where they eventually heal and shed.

-Head Skin & Laser Therapist Nadia assessed that Alana’s best course of treatment would be 3 sessions of IPL treatment, at intervals of 4 weeks apart.
+Head Skin & Laser Therapist Nadia assessed that her patient’s best course of treatment would be 3 sessions of IPL treatment, at intervals of 4 weeks apart.

 On average, 1 – 3 sessions of IPL are usually recommended for optimal results, after which patients are assessed by their practitioner to see if further sessions will be required.
 However, results are quite often quickly noticeable.

-As you can see, Alana’s skin responded well to this treatment and showed dramatic improvement.
+As you can see, this patient’s skin responded well to this treatment and showed dramatic improvement.

-After treatment, Alana’s skin not only shows drastic improvement where pigmentation is concerned, with discolouration being all but eradicated, but it also looks brighter, clearer and glowing.
+After treatment, her skin not only shows drastic improvement where pigmentation is concerned, with discolouration being all but eradicated, but it also looks brighter, clearer and glowing.

 What Is Pigmentation Removal and How Does It Work?